-- Every member of DLSU shall familiarize themselves with this policy. - DLSU will highlight this policy through:

--consciousness-raising campaigns, including the posting of the University Policy and other relevant materials in public spaces on campus, and releasing of information through HDAs.

--holding training sessions, especially to the members of the pool for CODI

--free seminars/webinars on the Safe Spaces Act and the DLSU Policy on Safe Spaces

--including a discussion of the SSA and the DLSU Policy on SS in GENDERS and related courses

--creating discussion forums on Gender and Gender-related issues.

--making the anti-sexual harassment orientation and clearance a component of the student curriculum, personnel related actions, such as hiring, tenure and promotion, and accreditation of service contractors, and partner entity engagements.
+- Every member of DLSU shall familiarize themselves with this policy. - DLSU will highlight this policy through: - o consciousness-raising campaigns, including the posting of the University Policy and other relevant materials in public spaces on campus, and releasing of information through HDAs. - o holding training sessions, especially to the members of the pool for CODI - o free seminars/webinars on the Safe Spaces Act and the DLSU Safe Spaces Policy - including a discussion of the Safe Spaces Act and the DLSU Safe Spaces Policy in GENDERS and related courses - creating discussion forums on Gender and Gender-related issues. - making the anti-sexual harassment orientation and clearance a component of the student curriculum, personnel related actions, such as hiring, tenure and promotion, and accreditation of service contractors, and partner entity engagements.